prantlf/complexity-report/README.md

 ## Programmatic Usage

-You can call the functionality of the command-line tool directly in other scripts, which take part on building or displaying the project complexity.
+You can call the functionality of the command-line tool directly in other scripts.
+You can implement the output of reports and failures yourself to fit the the needs of the building or displaying tool.

 ```js
 const reporter = require('complexity-report');